cacophony-wj/LeS/README.md

 # A Bit of a Note about "Combat Surrender"

 All of the _SexLab_ death alternatives are a mess.
 I have wrestled with them for years. _Defeat_ is the worst of them all, but I included it so people can have their submission without their bondage.
-But it is incompatible with Cursed Loot's "Combat Surrender," and Combat Surrender, while still buggy, at least never renders it impossible to continue your game.
-So I have opted to leave Combat Surrender enabled.
-However, this comes with two side notes.
+And I'll be thrice damned but I've set it as the default option, even though the one from _Cursed Loot_ is less buggy.
+If you mess with _Defeat_ and get as disgusted with it as I did, you might try _Combat Surrender_ under the _Cursed Loot_ Rape options.
+Eugh.
+Keep in mind these tho things about _Combat Surrender_:

 _If a person talks to you (defined by the game as friendly), then attacks you (defined by the game as hostile), then forces you to surrender, you will **always** be locked into a full set of extremely punishing bondage gear_.
-To fix this problem, await the next revision of _Cursed Loot_.
+This appears to be a bug in the mod.

 _If you are forced to surrender to a creature,_ this feature was initially disabled and tacked on later.
 Weird things will probably happen.
 You may even be gagged and turned over to a prison cell.
-To fix this problem, await the next revision of _Cursed Loot_.
+This appears to be a bug of the mod.

-You can also solve all of these problems by disabling "Combat Surrender" (or _Cursed Loot_ entirely) and dying like Skyrim intended you to.
+You can solve all of these problems by disabling all of _Cursed Loot_ as per the instructions and leaving only one option active with _Defeat_, the manual surrender.
+That works perfectly fine.

 # Arousal and Clockwork